jarvisteach/appJar/docs/mkdocs/docs/pythonWidgets.md

 #### Set Entries
 * `.setEntry(title, text, callFunction=True)`
-    This sets the contents of the specified entry box.
+    This sets the contents of the specified Entry.
     Set ```callFunction``` to be False, if you don't want to call any associated functions.

 * `.setEntryDefault(title, text)`
-    This sets a default value to display in an entry box.
+    This sets a default value to display in an Entry.
     Once the user starts typing, it will disappear.
     The text is centered, shown in a light gray font, and will not be returned by `.getEntry(title)`

 * `.updateEntryDefault(title, text)`
-    This will update the default value for the specified entry box.
+    This will update the default value for the specified Entry.

 * `.setEntryUpperCase(title)` & `.setEntryLowerCase(title)`
-    This will force all text typed into the entry to be uppercase/lowercase.
+    This will force all text typed into the Entry to be uppercase/lowercase.

 * `.setEntryMaxLength(title, maxLength)`
-    This will set a maximum length for the specified entry.
+    This will set a maximum length for the specified Entry.
     Any additional characters typed will be discarded.

 * `.setEntryValid(title)` & `.setEntryInvalid(title)` & `.setEntryWaitingValidaiton(title)`
-    These will set the relevant status of a validation entry.
+    These will set the relevant status of a validation Entry.
     (Have a look [here](/specialCharacters) for help displaying special characters)
     ![EntryValidation](img/entValidation.png)